This article is part of our Photography Business Startup Guide—a curated list of articles to help you plan, start, and grow your photography business!

 If you have some creative photography chops, you might want to open your own business.
-You’re not alone.
+You’re not alone in wanting to turn your creative outlet into a money-making venture.
 Photography is a popular profession and hobby right now—and that’s the problem.
-In the past decade, camera gear has become more affordable and consumer friendly, and as a result, everyone is a photographer.
+As camera gear has become more affordable and consumer-friendly, and almost every smartphone now features a great camera, everyone’s a photographer.

-To help you find your photography foothold, we asked three professional photographers who started their own business to share their tips for success.
+To help you find your photography foothold, we asked three professional photographers who started their own businesses to share their tips for success.

 Before you buy a camera and create a website, you’ll want to do a little prep work.